George Brett: 1986–1993

-In 1988, Brett moved across the diamond to first base in an effort to reduce his chances of injury and had another top-notch season with a .306 average, 24 homers and 103 RBI.
-But after batting just .282 with 12 homers the next year, it looked like his career might be slowing down.
+In 1988, Brett moved across the diamond to first base in an effort to reduce his chances of injury and had another top-notch season with a .306 average, 24 home runs and 103 RBI in 157 games.
+But after batting just .282 with 12 homers and 80 RBI in 124 games the next year, it looked like his career might be slowing down.
 He got off to a terrible start in 1990 and at one point even considered retirement.
 But his manager, former teammate John Wathan, encouraged him to stick it out.
 Finally, in July, the slump ended and Brett batted .386 for the rest of the season.
 In September, he caught Rickey Henderson for the league lead, and in a battle down to the last day of the season, captured his third batting title with a .329 mark.
 This feat made Brett the only major league player to win batting titles in three different decades.

 Brett played three more seasons for the Royals, mostly as their designated hitter, but occasionally filling in for injured teammates at first base.
 He passed the 3,000-hit mark in 1992, though he was picked off by Angels first baseman Gary Gaetti after stepping off the base to start enjoying the moment.
 Brett retired after the 1993 season; in his final at-bat, he hit a single up the middle against Rangers closer Tom Henke and scored on a home run by now teammate Gaetti.
 His last game was also notable as being the final game ever played at Arlington Stadium.

 Hall of Fame

 Brett was elected to the Hall of Fame in 1999, with what was then the fourth-highest voting percentage in baseball history (98.2%), trailing only Tom Seaver, Nolan Ryan, and Ty Cobb.
+His voting percentage was higher than all-time greats Babe Ruth, Hank Aaron, Willie Mays, Stan Musial, Ted Williams, and Joe DiMaggio.
 In 2007, Cal Ripken Jr. passed Brett with 98.5% of the vote.
-His voting percentage was higher than all-time outfielders Babe Ruth, Hank Aaron, Willie Mays, Stan Musial, Ted Williams, and Joe DiMaggio.

-Brett's No. 5 was retired by the Royals on May 14, 1994.
-His number was the second number retired in Royals history, preceded by former Royals manager, Dick Howser (No. 10), in 1987.
-It was followed by second baseman and longtime teammate Frank White's No. 20 in 1995.
+Brett's No. 5 was retired by the Royals on May 14, 1994, only the second in Royals history, after former Royals manager, Dick Howser’s No. 10 in 1987.

-He was voted the Hometown Hero for the Royals in a two-month fan vote.
-This was revealed on the night of September 27, 2006 in an hour-long telecast on ESPN.
+Brett was selected the Hometown Hero for the Royals in a two-month fan vote revealed in an hour-long telecast on ESPN on September 27, 2006.
 He was one of the few players to receive more than 400,000 votes.